teologov/redux-api-petitioner/README.md

 ### apiMiddleware: (apiClient:Object, responseMapper:Function, errorMapper:Function)
 `import apiMiddleware from 'redux-api-petitioner';`

-**apiClient** - your api client instance
+**apiClient** - your API client instance

-**responseMapper** - successful request response mapper to return only response back to reducer
+**responseMapper** - successful request-response mapper to return the only data response back to the reducer

 **errorMapper** - bad request response mapper to provide only error back to your reducer